vitopiepoli/esb-smart-meter-reading-homeassistant/README.md

 <br><br>
 UPDATES: <br>
 * 07-June-2024 -- work in progress, got the script to run in Home Assistant but created a sensor for each value.
 Updated the code to try repair that.
 Now working on the config_flow for the integration to load via the UI.
+* 22-July-2024 -- Creating a streamlit application and overcoming issues with downloading date by accessing it using selenium for python.
+You need to pick your download directory.